nayeemsam/early-phasse-of-BLOOD-BRIDGE-PROJECT/README.md

 bash
 Copy code

+Project Status:
+This is the initial stage of the project.
+I will be updating it into a fully functional website intended for a blood donation organization.
+The project will include features for managing blood donations, donor registration, and connecting with blood banks.
+Further updates will include website development, cloud deployment, and additional functionalities to enhance user experience.

 git clone <repo-url>
 cd BloodBridge
 Place your donors.csv file in the root directory.
 Ensure it has the following columns: